sotiristiga/euroleague/README.md

-This file it is a R Markdown dashboard for Euroleague!
+This file is a R Markdown dashboard for Euroleague!

-Includes Teams and Players Stats for Seasons 2019-2020, 2020-2021, 2021-2022, 2022-2023, 2023-2024(ongoing).
+It includes Teams and Players Stats for Seasons 2019-2020, 2020-2021, 2021-2022, 2022-2023, 2023-2024(ongoing).

 You must import the datasets from each season for players and results stats in the first lines after the libraries call.

-The stats export from https://basketnews.com/leagues/25-euroleague/schedules.html
+The stats are exported from https://basketnews.com/leagues/25-euroleague/schedules.html

-The summary tables appears the average values by game, when you find in commands in front of stats these character means:
+The summary tables show the average values by game.
+The commands you find in front of stats mean:

 Total_= Sum values from all fixtures

 Average_= Average values by games played

-rating_ = Compute when we descenting the stat that we want i.e. if a player has 95 rating on Pts, that means he is better than 95% of players in this stat
+rating_ = Compute the ovarall Rating of a player compared to other players' performance in a specific stat i.e. if a player has 95 rating on Pts, that means he is better than 95% of players in this stat

-Team_ = Refers teams stats
+Team_ = Refers to team's stats

-Team_opp_ = Refers opponent stats
+Team_opp_ = Refers to opponent stats